mberl/printf-integer-and-float-examples/README.md

 5.556
 ```

-As you see it use rounded number so the last decimale is 6.
+As you see it make rounded number so the last decimale is 6.

 Then here is a couple of examples that prints out with spaces or zeros so the output fit 5 digits (include .):